ElFalch/lund-farm/README.md

 ## Cloning the GitHub Repository using Gitpod

-To make a copy of this repository so you can view and edit within your own GitHub repository, you should do the following:
+To make a copy of this repository within your own GitHub repository, you should do the following:

 1. Open the repository you want to use in gitpod IDE.